Maximilian-Winter/mingus/docs/MINGUS_STATUS.md

 ### Short-term (High impact, moderate effort)

-1. **Access Modifier Enforcement**
-   Enforce `public`/`private`/`protected` in sema.
-Currently parsed but not checked.

-2. **Escape Analysis for Closures**
-   Detect closures that don't escape and stack-allocate them to avoid unnecessary heap allocation.
-Also fix the temporary closure leak (closures passed directly as function arguments without variable storage).

-3. **Virtual Destructors**
-   Route `delete basePtr` through the vtable so the correct derived destructor runs.
-Requires adding a destructor slot to every class vtable.

-4. **Fat Pointer Null Comparison**
-   Enable `f != null` for closure/function-typed values.
-Requires comparing the `fnPtr` component of the fat pointer against null, not the whole struct.

-### Medium-term

-5. **Static Methods**
-   Implement static dispatch in codegen — `Type.staticMethod()` calls the function without a `this` pointer.

-6. **Debug Information**
-   Emit LLVM debug metadata (DIBuilder) for DWARF/PDB output.
-Enables debugging with Visual Studio, gdb, or lldb.
-Currently there is no source-level debugging — only printf and IR inspection.

-7. **Error Recovery**
+1. **Error Recovery**
    Improve parser and sema to report multiple errors per compilation instead of stopping at the first critical one.
 Parser error messages should include context about what was expected and where.

-8. **Self-Capturing Closures**
-   Allow a closure to reference itself for recursion.
-Requires either a `letrec`-style construct that allocates the closure variable before the lambda body is assigned, or an explicit indirection mechanism (e.g., closure box).
+2. **Closure Capture Write-Back**
+   Currently captures are "copy on entry per call" — writes to captured variables don't persist.
+Implementing write-back (or capture-by-reference semantics) would enable stateful closures without pointer indirection workarounds.

-### Long-term
+### Medium-term

-9. **Generic Types**
+3. **Generic Types**
     `class Array<T>`, `func map<T, U>(...)` — requires monomorphization or type erasure strategy.

-10. **Standard Library**
+4. **Standard Library**
     Collections (Array, Map, Set), I/O, and math utilities written in Mingus itself, using extern for OS primitives.

+5. **Separate Compilation**
+    Support compiling modules independently and linking them.
+Requires stable ABI for module boundaries and a header/interface file format.

+### Long-term

-11. **REPL / JIT Mode**
+6. **REPL / JIT Mode**
     Use LLVM's ORC JIT for interactive evaluation.
 Useful for exploration and teaching.

+7. **Cross-Platform Support**
+    Test and fix codegen for Linux/macOS targets.
+The core LLVM IR is portable, but ABI conventions and debug info formats differ.